What Is A WAF? 2024 Guide to Web Application Firewalls

-A web application firewall (WAF) acts as a robust digital safeguard for your web applications, providing a critical line of defense against a wide array of application layer attacks.
-These attacks encompass a variety of threats, including but not limited to cross-site scripting (XSS), SQL injection and cookie poisoning.
+A web application firewall (WAF) provides a critical line of defense against application layer attacks such as cross-site scripting (XSS), SQL injection and cookie poisoning.
 Such vulnerabilities often serve as the primary entry points for breaches, providing attackers with access to your organization’s most sensitive data.

 What is a WAF?